ifindev/buying-frenzy/README.md

 #### Running Docker Locally

-After you've installed Docker successfully, go to the root folder and run the following command to startup both application server & PostgreSQL service:
+After you've installed Docker successfully, activate docker on your PC.
+Then, go to the root folder and run the following command to startup both application server & PostgreSQL service:

 ```bash
 npm run docker:dev